-The Code of Student Conduct president.umd.edu/ administration/ policies/ section-vstudent-affairs/v-100b was created to ensure the safety and security of the university community.
+The Code of Student Conduct was created to ensure the safety and security of the university community.
 The Code, administered by the Office of Student Conduct, seeks to balance the rights and responsibilities of all individuals within the community, and uphold the integrity and values of the University of Maryland.
 Reasonable efforts are made to educate and support students in reaching their academic and personal goals while fostering a climate of accountability and responsibility for one's actions.
 The Office of Student Conduct provides a fair and balanced internal university process for resolving allegations of student misconduct.

-Cases that may result in suspension or expulsion are resolved by conduct boards comprised entirely of students.
-Less serious cases are resolved in disciplinary conferences conducted by student conduct staff members.
+Cases that may result in suspension or expulsion are resolved by conduct boards consisting entirely of students.
+Less serious cases are resolved in disciplinary conferences conducted by Student Conduct staff members.
 Acts of violence, intimidation, disruption or rioting; substantial theft or vandalism; fraud or forgery; and use or distribution of illegal drugs; are forms of misconduct that most frequently result in dismissal from the university.